CharlieGo19/devops-notes/aws-sa-ass-learning/README.md

     access to individual users and roles, but not a group.

     Note: A principle is a person, application, device or process that wants to authenticate with AWS.
-    Note: Unless you define one, there is no universal group containing all users associated with the AWS account.
+    Note: Unless you define one, there is no universal group containing all users associated with the AWS Account.
     Note: There is a soft limit of 300 Groups per account, which can be increased via support ticket.

 ## IAM Roles

-    IAM Roles are an entity that sits within an AWS account.
+    IAM Roles are an entity that sits within an AWS Account.
 Where a single principle uses an IAM User, an IAM Role can have multiple or an unknown number of (internal or external) principles.
-Due to the 5,000 IAM User limit imposed upon an AWS account, IAM Roles are a perfect fit to scale beyond this limit due to it's ability to interact with users external to AWS i.e. Windows Active Directory, this is known as Federated Authentication.
+Due to the 5,000 IAM User limit imposed upon an AWS Account, IAM Roles are a perfect fit to scale beyond this limit due to it's ability to interact with users external to AWS i.e. Windows Active Directory, this is known as Federated Authentication.
     When a user assumes an IAM Role, that user becomes that role and inherits the permissions that comes with it.
     IAM Roles should be specific in scope and temporary, although a Unix root user is persistent, you could think